EE & CE

 Week 4: Final projects.
 Synthesize what you learned and developed by writing a short essay, which may become an ebook chapter.

 4 weeks (4-5 hours of work per week).
 During the course time, we will release most of the course materials including pre-recorded video lectures, readings, and discussion questions every Monday morning (time in New York).
 You can choose anytime during each week to review these materials and respond to discussion questions.
-Each week, we will host two-three webinars via ZOOM (Tuesdays, Wednesdays, Thursday at 9am-10am NY time) and office hours (Monday at 9am-10am).
+Each week, we will host webinars via ZOOM (Thursday at 9am-10am, time in New York) and office hours (Friday at 9am-10am).
 Webinars will be recorded for participants who are unable to attend them synchronously.
 During the course, you will be working on final projects that apply “Community Engagement” Guidelines for Excellence to your own programs, or add new ideas to these guidelines.
-During the last week, you will submit your final projects by Thursday (June 9, 2022).
+During the last week, you will submit your final projects by April 30, 2023.

 Participants who complete the course and submit the final project are awarded a Cornell University certificate (PDF).
 Weekly assignments include watching lectures, completing readings, and responding to discussion questions.
 Participants are required to participate in a minimum of one course webinar (or watch a recorded webinar).
 The required course project is a short essay that applies or expands the guidelines for community engagement.